 These are located at Dolomite Point, near the little settlement of Punakaiki which is located on SH6, 40 minutes drive north of Greymouth and 50 minutes south of Westport.

 Because the return track suddenly emerges on the highway make sure children are not running ahead.

-Keep to the formed path and do not go beyond safety barriers.
+Keep to the formed path and don't go beyond safety barriers.

-A lifebelt near Sudden Sound Blowhole reminds us it is very dangerous to stray from the track and to take special care of children.
+A lifebelt near Sudden Sound Blowhole is a reminder that it's very dangerous to stray from the track and to take special care of children.